lovetoys/lovetoys/README.md

 The best way of installing Lovetoys is by creating a submodule and cloning it right into your git repo.
 Another way is to just download the files, especially the `src` folder, and copy them to your project folder.
-To import everything just `require('lovetoys/lovetoys')`.
+To use Lovetoys in your project, just `require('lovetoys/lovetoys')` once.

 For an example on how to use the lovetoys have a look at our [example](https://github.com/Lovetoys/Lovetoys-examples) repository.

 ### Debugging

-If you want debug messages, set `lovetoyDebug = true` after adding lovetoys.
+If you want debug messages, set the global variable `lovetoyDebug = true` after adding lovetoys.
+This will enable more detailed logging.

-## Entity Component System
+## API Reference

+Lovetoys primarily consists of a few classes that are implemented using [middleclass](https://github.com/kikito/middleclass).
+If you added `require('lovetosy/lovetoys')` to your project, they will be available in the global namespace.
+The specific classes and their usage is documented below.

 ### Entity

-The Entity is the basic object that is beeing administrated by the engine.
-It functions merely as a container for components.
+The Entity is the basic object that is being administrated by the engine.
+It basicly represents a collection of components.

 #### Entity(parent)
 - **parent** (Entity) - Parent entity